Day Trips from Eagle Brae

 3. Clava Cairns and Clava Viaduct

 If you really want to step into the past, then a visit to Clava Cairns is in order.
 These are Bronze Age burial chambers, which are around 4,000 years old.

 This burial ground is thought to be the inspiration behind Outlander’s Craigh na Dun.
 This is where Claire is transported back in time to the Battle of Culloden.

 You can also stop and admire the Clava Viaduct, also known as the Nairn or Culloden Viaduct.
 Opened in 1898 it is 549 metres in length.
 It spans the River Nairn and is still in use today!

 Distance from Eagle Brae: 10 miles

 To see the raw beauty of nature, there’s nothing better than visiting waterfalls.
-The Dog Falls in Glen Affric are nearby to Eagle Brae.
-This series of waterfalls are beautiful all throughout the year and yes, your dog will love this walk too!
+The Dog Falls in Glen Affric is nearby to Eagle Brae.
+This series of waterfalls is beautiful all throughout the year and yes, your dog will love this walk too!

 Spend time along the banks of the River Affric and spot wildlife such as dragonflies and maybe even a golden eagle overhead.